Meet the Team

 Mathison Centre for Mental Health Research & Education, University of Calgary

 Laina is a Registered Nurse who completed a BN and MSc in Medical Science at the University of Calgary.
 Prior to working in research, she primarily worked in psychiatric emergency for children and adolescents.
 She has worked as a clinical rater and study coordinator in various research settings, including industry-sponsored clinical trials, investigator-driven clinical trials, and longitudinal observational studies.
 This research has focused on schizophrenia, youth at risk for psychosis and other serious mental illness, and adults with treatment refractory depression and OCD.
-Her role in the PsychPGx Lab is study coordination for the PGx-AID and PGx-SParK studies.
+Her role in the PsychPGx Lab is study coordination for the PGx-GAP study.

 Lab Alumni